yantis/docker-filezilla/README.md

 On Docker hub [filezilla](https://registry.hub.docker.com/u/yantis/filezilla) on Github [filezilla](https://github.com/yantis/filezilla)

 This is Filezilla on Docker.
-It has three modes.
-Local (no ssh server), remote ssh server, as well as an optional script for an instant launch AWS EC2 for quick file transfers with storage to EBS volume (Amazon Elastic Block Store).
-Check out the aws-filezilla.sh script for this.
+It has three modes: Local (no ssh server), remote with ssh server, as well as an optional script for an instant launch AWS EC2 for quick file transfers with storage to EBS volume (Amazon Elastic Block Store).
+Check out the [aws-filezilla.sh](https://github.com/yantis/docker-filezilla/blob/master/aws-filezilla.sh) script for this.

 ## Usage (Local)